humdrum-tools/humdrum-documentation/tool/record/index.md

 ### DESCRIPTION

-The <span class="tool">record</span> command captures a stream of input MIDI data and translates this data into a simple Humdrum `**MIDI` representation.
+The <span class="tool">record</span> command captures a stream of input MIDI data and translates this data into a simple Humdrum <span class="rep">MIDI</span> representation.
 Input MIDI data is obtained through a Roland MPU-401 (or compatible) interface &mdash; usually connected in turn to a MIDI synthesizer.
-The obtained `**MIDI` data can be manipulated using several Humdrum tools, or it can be played-back using the <span class"tool">perform</span> command.
+The obtained <span class="rep">MIDI</span> data can be manipulated using several Humdrum tools, or it can be played-back using the <span class"tool">perform</span> command.

 Recording commences as soon as the command is invoked.
 Recording ceases